Building Resilient Infrastructure and Sustainable Industries

 Fostering Innovation and Technological Progress

-Innovation ansdg9 img2d technological progress are critical to sustainably address both economic and environmental challenges through increased resource and energy-efficiency.
+Innovation and technological progress are critical to sustainably address both economic and environmental challenges through increased resource and energy-efficiency.
 In 2019, developing countries committed $152.2 billion to renewable investment, outpacing their developed counterparts that pledged $130 billion.
 2019 also marked the first time that investment in wind surpassed solar, in terms of dollars committed since 2010.

 In recent years, there has been a gradual shift away from resource-based and low-tech manufacturing in favor of medium-to-high tech.
 In 2016, almost half (47%) of the total MVA in Europe, Northern America, and South-Eastern and Eastern Asia came from higher-tech sectors.
 While the proportion of medium-high and high-tech MVA in total MVA rose in almost all regions of the world, the shares in sub-Saharan Africa fell between 2000 and 2016, reaching only 14.9% in 2016.